 Let’s start from the beginning;

-Take the Olympic Museum where you can easily spend half a day walking among memorabilia from the greatest gaming competition that takes place in this world.
+Take the Olympic Museum where you can easily spend half a day walking among memorabilia from the most significant gaming competition that takes place in this world.
 It’s a beautifully presented and managed museum to be explored leisurely and with a mixture of presentations, educational displays, infotainment, and activities, there’s enough for all ages to stay occupied – and in the process learn the significance of the Olympics.

 As a tourist, if you have the Museum Pass (free with your Swiss Rail Pass), admission to the Museum is free.
 Walking through the Olympic Museum is a lesson in the spirit of humanity, determination, aspiration, and every other emotion that comes packed with competitive sports.
 It is as inspirational as it is a sight to admire and appreciate.